LTU-RAI/Map-Conversion-3D-Voxel-Map-to-2D-Occupancy-Map/README.md

 ```
 @misc{fredriksson20243d,
-      title={3D Voxel Maps to 2D Occupancy Maps for Efficient Path Planning for Aerial and Ground Robots},
+      title={Voxel Map to Occupancy Map Conversion Using Free Space Projection for Efficient Map Representation for Aerial and Ground Robots},
       author={Scott Fredriksson and Akshit Saradagi and George Nikolakopoulos},
       year={2024},
       eprint={2406.07270},